No company wants to see their new hire underperforming. Obviously.

 A recruiting funnel is broken down into different stages, each with its own unique objective and outcome.

 While each company may have its own unique recruitment funnel, here are the most common stages you’ll probably need.

 Stage #1 – Awareness

-The top of the funnel starts with building awareness of your organization with passive and active candidates.
-This is where Recruitment Marketing kicks in through social media channels, email marketing, SEO, and search engine ads.
+The top of the hiring funnel or talent pipeline starts with building awareness of your organization with potential candidates, both passive and active.

-Oftentimes, this level of awareness takes time to build, as employers plant seeds with candidates educating them on the company, what it does, and the perks of working there.
+This level of awareness often takes time to build, as employers first plant seeds with candidates educating them on the company, what it does, and the perks of working there.

 Stage #3 – Application

 The next stage is all about getting candidates to press that Apply button to officially begin the application process.